Last updated on November 16th, 2019

 69. Bordeaux, Burgundy, Champagne, Loire and Provence are the names of wine-producing regions in France.

-70. While wine is mostly free with every meal in France, beer is considered a luxury.
+70. Fact file of France remains incomplete until it is mentioned that wine is mostly free with every meal in France, and beer is considered a luxury.

 71. The Channel Tunnel, which connects Kent in the U.K. with Coquelles in northern France, has the longest undersea portion of any tunnel in the world.
 It is 50.5 kilometers long.
 This tunnel carries passenger and freight trains, and has a speed limit of 160 kilometers per hour.